Travis Jankowski Player Props: Rangers vs. Mariners

-The Texas Rangers, including Travis Jankowski (.333 slugging percentage in past 10 games, including no home run), take on starting pitcher Luis Castillo and the Seattle Mariners at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Travis Jankowski (.313 on-base percentage in past 10 games, 51 points below season-long percentage), take on starting pitcher Bryce Miller and the Seattle Mariners at Globe Life Field, Sunday at 2:35 PM ET.

 Travis Jankowski Game Info & Props vs. the Mariners